titumozammel/human-energy-economics/README.md

 > **An organization may become more interconnected without becoming more effectively connected.**

-This creates an important HEE distinction:
+This is a central HEE insight.

-> **Capability can exist without Capability Interconnection.**
+The challenge is not always to build more capability.

-And:
+Sometimes, it is to make the capabilities the organization already has **work better together**.

-> **Capability can be connected without being effectively enabled.**
+The strategic question becomes:

-These conditions create different forms of organizational unrealized potential.
+> **Are the parts of the organization creating value together, or simply creating value independently?**

 ---

 # The HEE Value-Conversion Logic

-HEE describes organizational value creation as a conversion process:
+HEE describes organizational value creation as a systems conversion process:

 ```text
 Knowledge